rweigel/phys305/gauss_law.md

 %1.
 Zero.
 %2. $q/\epsilon_0$%

 %   The answer for 1. and 2. follow from Gauss' Law in integral form: $\Phi_E = \oint \mathbf{E}\cdot d\mathbf{A} = Q_{encl}/\epsilon_0$.
-In both cases $q$ is the total charge inside of the surface on which we want to know the electric flux, $\Phi_E$.
+In both cases, $q$ is the total charge inside of the surface on which we want to know the electric flux, $\Phi_E$.
 The integral would be difficult to compute for 2.
 %3. &nbsp;
 %   1. $q/\epsilon_0$.
 We can think of flux as proportional to the number of field lines that pass through a surface.
 Lines going in provide negative flux, lines out positive.
 If you draw field lines due to a point charge through a closed surface that does not enclose the point charge, all of the point charge's field lines going into the surface must exit.
 %   2.
-Note that is cases 1. and 3., Gauss' Law would not be useful in computing the electric field.
-Gauss' Law is useful for computing the electric field when it is constant or zero on a Gaussian surface and its angle with respect to the surface normal is constant, in which case it can be factored out of the integral.
+Note that in cases 1. and 3., Gauss' Law would not be useful for computing the electric field.
+Gauss' Law is useful for computing the electric field when it is constant or zero on a Gaussian surface, and its angle with respect to the surface normal is constant, in which case it can be factored out of the integral.

 ## Differential Form